Supply Chain and Lean Management (MSB255)

 Knowledge

-- Have knowledge on how to develop and run a profitable company that delivers products and services with limitations on schedule, quality and price.
-This is undertaken with an emphasis on supply chain and lean management.
+• Have knowledge of how to develop and run a sustainable company that delivers products and services with limitations on schedule, quality, and price.

-- Be able to explain core topics and develop an advanced understanding of core models, methods and theories that Operation Management with Supply Chain and Lean Management build upon.
+• Be able to explain core topics and develop an advanced understanding of core models, methods, and theories that Supply Chain and Operation Management build upon.

-- Be able to use different theories and models to analyse what is happening in a company in different situations, and be able to design their own analysis to recommend actions for a company.
+• Be able to use different theories and models to analyze various situations in an organization and design their own analysis to recommend required actions.

 Required prerequisite knowledge